-Around 1 billion people in the world are unable to verify their identity, usually due to over reliance on paper documentation that is destroyed or lost, incompetent infrastructure in their home country or by repression from their governments.
+Around 1 billion people in the world are unable to verify their identity, usually due to over reliance on paper documentation that is destroyed or lost, incompetent infrastructure in their home country or by repression and/or corruption from their governments.

 A large-scale, distributed and anonymous system for storing and retrieving identity documents, birth certificates, proof of qualification and employment records could be a genuine lifesaver for hundreds of millions of people if it can be implemented in the correct way.

 If you want to read more about the problems with the current centralised system of identity verification, please check out this blog by the UNCHR!